nikkitavr/obsidian-telegram-sync/my-bot/README.md

   rootDir: "notes"
 ```

 `rootDir` is the directory where Markdown files will be created.
+Messages from
+each chat are stored in a subfolder named after the chat id.

 ## Run